336

 Is it normal to feel this way 187 hours after quitting smoking?

 Yes.
-At hour 187 (day 8), your body is completely free of nicotine and undergoing neurological adaptation.
-The symptoms you're experiencing — which are medium at this stage — are a documented part of nicotine withdrawal and they will pass.
+At hour 187 (day 8), your body has had no nicotine since hour 72, so what you are feeling is neurological adaptation, not chemical withdrawal.
+Pride mixed with wariness is a normal day-8 state: a full week of cigarette cues has been handled, but the routine is still new.
+The symptoms are medium at this stage — a documented part of nicotine withdrawal — and they will pass.

 Get hour-by-hour guidance, push notification briefings, and audio coaching delivered to your phone.